beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 could be a lot of machines doing a lot of unnecessary work.
 When the game Doom first came out, this was a complaint about its network code.

-Now, there is more than one way to skin a cat... wait a minute.
-Is there really more than one way to skin a cat?
-What kind of expression is that?
+Now, there is more than one way to do this.
+Likewise, there is more than one way to send a broadcast packet.
-Uh, and likewise, there is more than one way to send a broadcast packet.
 So, to get to the meat and potatoes of the whole thing: how do you specify the destination address for a broadcast message?
 There are two common ways: